 Active in the American Optometric Association, the Indiana Optometric Association, and the Central Society of the IOA, Dr. Schuetz stays aware of the latest issues in optometry and how to provide the best patient care.

-Little Eyes Pediatric Eye Care is proud to be the Official Optometrist of the Colts Kids Club, the coolest club in the NFL!
+Little Eyes Pediatric Eye Care is proud to have been the Official Optometrist of the Colts Kids Club, the coolest club in the NFL!
 Also, as a sponsor for the Junior Colts Cheerleaders, Dr. Schuetz recently spoke to the parents and cheerleaders about the necessity of annual eye health exams.
 Little Eyes is excited to support youth by sponsoring local recreational sports teams.

 Dr. Downey attended Indiana University School of Optometry, where she graduated with honors.
 She received a BS in Biology and a BA in Spanish from Butler University and is excited to be back in the Indianapolis area providing care for her fellow Hoosiers.

 As a student, Dr. Downey was actively involved in the American Optometric Student Association, where she represented IU on a national level as a Trustee.
 Passionate about volunteerism, Dr. Downey also served as the Vice President of Volunteer Optometric Services to Humanity and was named Jack Bennett Humanitarian Award recipient for her efforts.

 Through her clinical education, Dr. Downey gained extensive experience in the diagnosis and treatment of ocular disease, fitting contact lenses, and working with pediatric patients.
 As a primary care optometrist, who splits her time between RevolutionEYES and Little Eyes, Dr. Downey looks forward to tending to your family’s ocular needs.

 Dr. Downey is a member of the Gold Key International Optometric Society, the American Optometric Association, and the Indiana Optometric Association.
 She enjoys giving back to the local community through volunteering at Trinity Free Clinic, performing numerous vision screenings throughout the Indianapolis area, and participating in Back on My Feet, a group that helps combat homelessness through the power of running.
 A self-proclaimed “foodie,” she enjoys running, cooking, and trying out new restaurants in her spare time.